Difference Between JSP and JSF

-Java Server Pages (JSP) is a technology for creating Web pages that support dynamic content.
-This helps programmers embed java code in HTML pages by making use of specific JSP tags, most of which begin with <% and end with %>.
 A Java Server Pages component is a type of Java servlet that is intended to fulfill the role of a user interface for a Java web application.
-Java Server Pages (JSP) is a server-side programming technology that allows the creation of dynamic, platform-independent method for developing Web-based applications.
-JSP have access to the whole family of Java APIs, including the JDBC API to access enterprise databases.
+JSP has access to the whole family of Java APIs, including the JDBC API, to access enterprise databases.
 Web developers create JSPs as text files that join HTML or XHTML code, XML elements, and embedded JSP actions and commands.
-Using JSP, you can assemble input from users over Webpage forms, present records from a database or different source, and build Web pages dynamically.
-JSP tags can be used for a variety of purposes, such as retrieving data from a database or registering user preferences, accessing JavaBeans components, passing control among pages, and sharing information between requests, pages etc. Java Server Pages usually serve the same purpose as programs executed using the Common Gateway Interface (CGI).
+Using JSP, you can assemble input from users over Webpage forms, present records from a database or different sources, and build Web pages dynamically.
+JSP tags can be used for a variety of purposes, such as retrieving data from a database or registering user preferences, accessing JavaBeans components, passing control among pages, and sharing information between requests, pages, etc. Java Server Pages usually serve the same purpose as programs executed using the Common Gateway Interface (CGI).

 What is JSF?

 JSF allows the reuse and extension of the current standard UI components.
-JSF decreases the effort in building and maintaining applications, which will run on a Java application server and will render application UI on to a target customer.
-JSF facilitates Web application development by Giving reusable UI components, Making simple data transfer among UI components, Managing UI state across various server requests, Enabling implementation of custom components and Wiring client-side event to server-side application code.
+JSF decreases the effort to build and maintain applications, which will run on a Java application server and render application UI on to a target customer.
+JSF facilitates Web application development by Giving reusable UI components, Making simple data transfer among UI components, Managing UI state across various server requests, Enabling the implementation of custom components and Wiring client-side event to server-side application code.
 JSF provides multiple rendering capabilities that allow JSF UI components to render themselves differently depending on the client types.

-Head To Head Comparison Between JSP vs JSF (Infographics)
+Head To Head Comparison Between JSP and JSF (Infographics)

 Below is the top 5 difference between JSP and JSF:

-- JSP is not a request-driven model view controller, however, JSP is accessed by the dynamically created web pages like HTML or XML.
-In contrast, JSF is a framework having backing bean model, JSF View moreover faces servlet controller.
+- JSP is not a request-driven model view controller; however, JSP is accessed by the dynamically created web pages like HTML or XML.
+In contrast, JSF is a framework having a backing bean model; JSF View moreover faces a servlet controller.